Lupennat/lupdo-mssql/README.md

 -   TYPES.SmallDateTimeTemporal
 -   TYPES.TimeTemporal

-this new TYPES use an experimental polyfill for javascript [Temporal](https://tc39.es/proposal-temporal/docs/index.html) [@js-temporal/polyfill](https://github.com/js-temporal/temporal-polyfill).
+this new TYPES use an experimental [@js-temporal/polyfill](https://github.com/js-temporal/temporal-polyfill) for javascript [Temporal](https://tc39.es/proposal-temporal/docs/index.html).

-through these new types, full consistency in the saving and proccessing of dates is ensured, when you bind a date string to a parameter.
+through these new types, full data consistency is ensured, when you bind a date string to a parameter.

 ```sql
 SELECT